evidentlyai/evidently/docs/book/tests/overview.md

 A **preset** is a pre-built test suite that combines checks for a particular use case.

 You can think of it as a template to start with.
-For example, there is a preset to check for Data Quality, Data Stability, or Regression model performance.
+For example, there is a preset to check for Data Quality (`DataQualityTestPreset`), Data Stability (`DataStabilityTestPreset`), or Regression model performance (`RegressionTestPreset`).

 ![Regression performance test suite example](../.gitbook/assets/tests/test_preset_example-min.png)